showkubii/homescripts-1/README.md

 # This allows other users than the one mounting it to access the data
 # and needs to be used in conjunction with the /etc/fuse.conf config earlier
 --allow-other \
-# I have extra memory on my system so buffer size can be used as it can help with direct playing.
-It can be set based on your system memory.
---buffer-size 1G \
 # This is the time I want to store the directory and file structure in memory.
 # It will invalidate it if changes are detected so bigger the better
 --dir-cache-time 96h \